treeman2000/CC1M-Adv-CF/README.md

 [Download CC1M-Adc-C dataset](https://huggingface.co/datasets/xingjunm/CC1M-Adv-C)

 ### 🌲 Usage
-Our provide [example code](https://github.com/OpenTAI/taiadv/blob/main/taiadv/vision/white-box) for using the dataset.
+Our provide [example code](https://github.com/OpenTAI/taiadv/blob/main/taiadv/vision/white-box) for using **CC1M-Adv-C**.

 <br>
 <br>

 ## 🐞 CC1M-Adv-F
 ### 📌 Dataset Description
 **CC1M-Adv-F** is created to evalute vision feature extractors.
-It was generated based on pre-trained ViTs on ImageNet by our **Downstream Transfer Attack (DTA)**, which identifies the most vulnerable and transferable layer of pre-trained (by MAE or SimCLR) ViTs.
+It was generated based on pre-trained ViTs on ImageNet by our [**Downstream Transfer Attack (DTA)**](https://arxiv.org/abs/2408.01705), which identifies the most vulnerable and transferable layer of pre-trained (by MAE or SimCLR) ViTs.
 We improves the transferability of the generated adversarial examples by perturbing the feature layer in parallel using multiple pre-trained image encoders.
 For this, we selected eight widely used feature extractors from the [timm library](https://huggingface.co/docs/timm/en/index), which encompass a variety of model architectures and pre-training methods.
 The table below provides an overview of the surrogate models we used.

 | Surrogate Model | Paper |
 | --- | --- |